Patient Rights & Responsibilities

 - To have a family member or representative of your choice and your physician notified promptly of your admission to the hospital.

-- To have considerate and respectful care and to know that efforts will be made to respect your personal privacy.
+- To have considerate and respectful care and to know that efforts will be made to respect your physical and personal privacy.

-- To accept medical care or refuse treatment to the extent as allowed under State law and be informed of the medical consequences of such refusal.
+- To accept medical care or refuse treatment to the extent as allowed under state law and be informed of the medical consequences of such refusal, including the ability to refuse to participate in clinical training programs or to use your medical information for research purposes.

-- To obtain information necessary to enable you to make treatment decisions that reflect your wishes.
+- To have information necessary to make treatment decisions that reflect your wishes.

-- To participate (you or your designated representative) in the consideration of ethical issues that arise in the care of the patient.
+- To participate (you or your designated representative) in the consideration of ethical issues which arise.

 - To be informed of any human experimentation or other research or educational projects affecting your care or treatment.

-- To have the guardian, next of kin, or legally authorized person to exercise, as allowed under State law, the rights delineated on your behalf if you have been adjudicated incompetent in accordance with law, have been found by the physician to be medically incapable of understanding the proposed treatment, are unable to communicate wishes regarding treatment, or if you are a minor. regarding treatment, or if you are a minor.
+- To have the guardian, next of kin, or legally authorized person to exercise, as allowed under state law, the rights delineated on your behalf if you have been adjudicated incompetent in accordance with law, have been found by the physician to be medically incapable of understanding the proposed treatment, are unable to communicate wishes regarding treatment, or if you are a minor.

-- To receive upon request an explanation of your bill, regardless of the payment source.
+- To receive upon request an explanation of your bill, regardless of the payment source, and to an itemized and detailed explanation of your total bill for services.

 - To know that in most circumstances you may, upon proper identification, inspect your medical records and for a reasonable fee, obtain copies.